thanlau/profolio2022/content/authors/admin/_index.md

 first_name: Alice
 email: rliu2@umbc.edu
 ---
-Hi, my name is **Ran Liu**.
-I'm a computer science PhD candidate and working on developing a robust system that can defend malware evasion attacks.
-Outside of work, I enjoy hiking, playing video games (most recently Elden Ring), and eating delicious food (especially Chinese food).
+I'm **Ran Liu**, a PhD candidate in Computer Science with a focus on machine learning.
+My academic pursuit revolves around enhancing model development through efficient use of data and computational resources.
+Outside the lab, I relish hiking, immersing myself in video games like Elden Ring, and savoring the rich flavors of Chinese cuisine.
+My journey intertwines technical rigor with the simple joys of life, fueling both my professional drive and personal passions.

 Contact me at: rliu2{at}umbc{dot}com.